lifs-tools/LipidXte2/core_app/doc/workflow.md

    1. Calculates reference PRI sums for each class (e.g., PC, PE).
    1. Stores sums in designated maps for later use.

-1. Applies transmission correction factors (TXCF) if applicable:
+1. Applies TXCF if applicable:
-   1. Adjusts FAI (fragment anion intensity) and COI (CO2 loss intensity) values based on TXCF for specific species and CE (collision energy) values.
+   1. Adjusts FAI (fatty acid anion intensity) and COI (CO2 loss intensity) values based on TXCF for specific species and NCE values.

 1. Calculates n-PRI-x:
    1. Iterates through species and samples.
-   1. Calculates n-PRI-x (a normalization factor) for each detected mass and CE combination.
+   1. Calculates n-PRI-x (a normalization factor) for each detected mass and NCE combination.
    1. Stores n-PRI-x values for later use.

 1. Retrieve CF (correction factors) from polynomial data:
    1. Iterates through species and samples.
-   1. Retrieve CF (a correction factor for FAI and COI) for each detected mass and CE combination.
+   1. Retrieve CF (a correction factor for FAI) for the corresponding number of carbon atoms, double bonds, location and NCE combination.
    1. Stores CF values in a fragment map.

 1. Normalizes FAI and COI data: